Schedule Your Diagnostic Consultation

 Inbound Strategies

-Inbound strategies focus on attracting prospects to businesses, not the other way around.
+Inbound strategies focus on attracting prospects to businesses, not vice versa.

 Inbound marketing uses highly relevant content to attract prospects.
 Inbound marketing should be practiced in conjunction with buyer personas and the buyer’s journey.

-Buyer personas are fictional characters representing a businesses’ ideal client.
+Buyer personas are fictional characters representing a business’s ideal client.
 Buyer personas are developed by directing interviews within your client base (past clients and prospects included) and conducting extensive industry research.

 When developing a buyer persona, businesses should look for correlations in: